-Based on the nature of its activities, the Company has determined its operating cycle as 12 months for classification of its assets and liabilities as current and non-current.
+Based on the nature of its addivities, the Company has determined its operating cycle as 12 months for classification of its assets and liabilities as current and non-current.

-2.3 Cash flow statement
+2.3 Statement of Cash flow

-Cash flows are reported using the indirect method, whereby profit/(loss) before extraordinary items and tax is adjusted for the effects of transactions of non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
-The cash flows from operating, investing and financing activities of the Company are segregated based on the available information.
+Cash flows are reported using the indirect meltiod, whereby profit/(loss) before extraordinary items and tax is adjusted for the effects of transactions of non-cash nature and any potentials or accruais of past or future cash receipts or payments.
+The cash flows from operating, investing and financing activities of the Company are segregated based on the svaliable information.